lboccardi/TPE-TLA-20202Q/README.md

 ./executable
 ```
 in which 'example' is the code you want to run and 'executable' is the name of the compiled file.

+## Code Examples
+In order to get started you can see examples in the folder 'examples' of the git repo.
+Thanks for choosing our languge and good luck !

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.